walmartlabs/concord-website/docs/getting-started/triggers.md

 ```

 If `https://github.com/myorg/producer-repo` is registered in Concord as
+`producerRepo`, put `producerRepo` in `repository` field under `repositoryInfo` as shown below.
-`producerRepo` then the following trigger will receive all matching events for
+The following trigger will receive all matching events for
 the registered repository:

 ```yaml